Choosing a name

 Find out whether the name is available

 At navnesøk.no, you can find out whether the name you want to use is available as a domain name, enterprise name and trademark in a single search.
-When you register, the following can be a good sequence to follow:
+If you want to secure the right to a name we suggest you follow this sequence:

 - Register the domain name